metamorph-inc/openmeta-mms/docs/source/appendices/connectors_explained/connectors_explained.rst

 ~~~~~~~~~~~~~~~~~

 It's best practice for *connectors* to be identical on both sides of a
 *connector composition*.
-However, the **OpenMETA** tools will try to resolve
+However, the OpenMETA tools will try to resolve
 ambiguous matches.

 Names of Roles Don't Match
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the name of a role within the first connector doesn't any role names
+If the name of a role within the first connector doesn't match any role names
-in a second connector, the **OpenMETA** tools will try to find a match.
+in a second connector, the OpenMETA tools will try to find a match.

 1. Within the first connector, is the role the only one of its port
    type?